CONDITIONS WE TREAT

 ankylosing spondylitis

-An autoimmune disease that causes dry eyes and dry mouth.
+An autoimmune disease that causes dry eyes and dry mouth along with a number of other possible symptoms including joint pain and swelling and neurologic complications.

 sjogren's syndrome